theCoderSchoolMontclair/NASAccess/README.md

   - If there is an error code thrown please check credentials or if the account is logged in on another machine, then restart script.
 The NAS does not support multi-host logins
 - The *Logout-Drive* Function is the logout function that is going to delete access to the share connection and remove the cached data that may persist that connection, then it will unmap the M: Drive ensuring a full and secure logout from that NAS folder.

+## Packaging as an EXE
+- If you have to update the application you first have to edit the powershell script and then use a quick downloadable powershell module **PS2EXE**.
+- You will run the following commands below in order to convert the .ps1 file to an EXE `Install-Module ps2exe -Scope CurrentUser` `-ExecutionPolicy Bypass -Command "ps2exe .\NASLogout.ps1 .\NASAccess.exe -iconFile .\tcs.ico"`
+      - The .\ is telling powershell to run and deposit the files in the current running directory, either put the files needed in the current running directory or update the command to reflect the directory the files are in